 What is a heart transplant?

 A heart transplant replaces the patient's heart with a donor heart.
 Doctors remove the patient's heart by transecting the aorta, the main pulmonary artery and the superior and inferior vena cavae, and dividing the left atrium, leaving the back wall of the left atrium with the pulmonary vein openings in place.
-The surgeons connects the donor heart by sewing together the recipient and donor vena cavae, aorta, pulmonary artery and left atrium.
+The surgeon connects the donor heart by sewing together the recipient and donor vena cavae, aorta, pulmonary artery and left atrium.
 In patients with congenital heart disease, the surgeon may simultaneous transplant the lungs and the heart.

 Why is it needed?